 This past year, we started the process of paying out severance to public service employees, which will eliminate a long-term liability from our books and save taxpayers over \$25 million annually once fully implemented.
-To date, just over \$250 million has been paid out.
+To date, \$253.5 million has been paid out.

-Of that total, nearly 23,000 public service employees received severance, \$78.5 million of that was contributed to RRSPs, and \$175 million was paid out in cash, which is benefiting the overall economy and small businesses.
+Of the total paid out to nearly 23,000 public service employees, \$78.5 million was contributed to RRSPs and \$175 million was paid out in cash, which is benefiting the overall economy and small businesses.